cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the channel and connection are open to send packets
 - Checks that the calling module owns the sending port
 - Checks that the packet metadata matches the channel and connection information
-- Checks that the timeout height specified has not already passed on the destination chain
+- Checks that the timeout height specified has not already passed on the destination ledger
 - Increments the send sequence counter associated with the channel (in the case of ordered channels)
 - Stores a constant-size commitment to the packet data and packet timeout

-Note that the full packet is not stored in the state of the chain — merely a short hash-commitment to the data and timeout value.
+Note that the full packet is not stored in the state of the ledger — merely a short hash-commitment to the data and timeout value.
 The packet data can be calculated from the transaction execution and possibly returned as log output which relayers can index.

 \vspace{3mm}